 Representatives of Iran and the P5+1—the US, Britain, France, Russia, China and Germany, began their latest round of talks on drafting the text of a final nuclear deal in the Austrian capital of Vienna on Wednesday.

-Posted by Jim W. Dean, Managing Editor on May 29, 2015, With 2286 Reads Filed under Civil Liberties & Freedom, Corruption, Foreign Policy, Government & Politics.
+Posted by Jim W. Dean, Managing Editor on May 29, 2015, With 2289 Reads Filed under Civil Liberties & Freedom, Corruption, Foreign Policy, Government & Politics.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.